eademidova/blog/content/en/post/rep/index.md

 ---
-title: Оформление отчёта.
+title: Report formatting.
-subtitle: Пост о том, как оформлять отчёт.
+subtitle: Post about how to make a report.

 # Summary for listings and search engines
-summary: Пост о том, как оформлять отчёт.
+summary: Post about how to make a report.

 # Link this post with a project
 projects: []